Marquette vs. Providence: Sportsbook promo codes, odds, spread, over/under - December 19

 Marquette vs. Providence Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup on different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite